What is a Tree Preservation Order?

-Additional government guidance on Trees within a Conservation Area (external link).
+Additional government guidance is published on Trees within a Conservation Area (external link).

-If you believe unauthorised works are taking place to a tree with a TPO or to trees within a Conservation Area you can consult our online register of applications and decisions or contact the Planning Department by emailing firstname.lastname@example.org.
+If you believe unauthorised works are taking place to a tree with a TPO or to trees within a Conservation Area you can check the online register of applications and decisions to check if an application has been received or contact the Planning Department by emailing firstname.lastname@example.org.

 Unless work is urgently necessary because there is an immediate risk of serious harm, five working days prior written notice must be given to the authority before cutting down or carrying out other work on a dead tree.